jerimiah-smiggins/smiggins/README.md

 ```py
 auth_key = b"put some random text here"
 ```
-4. run the `_server.py` file (make sure you have python and the flask library installed)
+4. run the `_server.py` file (make sure you have python and the flask library installed). if you get an error, you might need to update one of the libraries, or change the port to something above 1000 if you don't have admin permissions
-5. on your web browser go to the url `localhost` (specify port if needed, don't add the `www.` or `https://` part)
+6. on your web browser go to the url `localhost` (specify port if needed, don't add the `www.` or `https://` part)
-6. after that everything should work on it's own, make sure to report any features or suggestions
+7. after that everything should work on it's own, make sure to report any features or suggestions

 ## where can i report issues or suggest stuff
 go to the [issues tab](https://github.com/trinkey/social-media-thing) and make a new issue (make sure you're logged in with github)